Marie-Angélique Memmie Le Blanc

-Marie-Angélique Memmie Le Blanc (1712 in Wisconsin?, French Louisiana – 15 December 1775 in Paris, France) was a famous feral child of the 18th century in France who was known as The Wild Girl of Champagne, The Maid of Châlons, or The Wild Child of Songy.
+Marie-Angélique Memmie Le Blanc (c.
+1712 in Wisconsin?, French Louisiana – 15 December 1775 in Paris, France) was a feral child of 18th century France who was known as The Wild Girl of Champagne, The Maid of Châlons, or The Wild Child of Songy.

 Her case is more controversial than that of some other feral children because a few modern-day scholars have regarded it as either wholly or partly fictional.
 However, in 2004, the French author Serge Aroles argued that it was indeed authentic, after spending ten years carrying out archival research into French and American history.

-Aroles speculates that Marie-Angélique had survived for ten years living wild in the forests of France, between the ages of nine and 19, before she was captured by villagers in Songy in Champagne in September 1731.
+Aroles speculates that Marie-Angélique had survived for ten years living wild in the forests of France, between the ages of nine and nineteen, before she was captured by villagers in Songy in Champagne in September 1731.
 He claims that she was born in 1712 as a Native American of the Meskwaki (or "Fox") people in what today is the Midwestern U.S. state of Wisconsin and that she died in Paris in 1775, aged 63.
 Aroles found archival documents showing that she learned to read and write as an adult, thus making her unique among feral children.

+History

+It was said that Le Blanc was first seen raiding an apple orchard wearing only rags and wielding a wooden club.
+When hunters sent their hunting dogs after her, Le Blanc fought them off with her club.
+A nobleman had given orders to have her apprehended which the hunters managed to accomplish.